adonisjs/v5-docs/content/cookbooks/socketio-with-adonisjs.md

 export default new Ws()
 ```

-Next, let's create `start/socket.ts` file and paste the following contents inside it.
-Just like the `routes` file, we will use this file to listen for the incoming socket connections.
+Next, let's create a `start/socket.ts` file and paste the following contents inside it.
+Like the `routes` file, we will use this file to listen to the incoming socket connections.

 ```ts
 // title: start/socket.ts